Mark McBride

 Rack 2: Full 24” Deep Rack

-I moved from PC towers to a rack setup in 2013, but as of 2026 I’ve started decommissioning these components in favor of the much smaller, cheaper, and capable SBC components above.
+I moved from PC towers to a rack setup in 2013, but as of May 2026 I’ve decommissioned these components in favor of the much smaller, cheaper, and capable SBC components above.
 The rack servers have served me well over the years.
 But these days, most things that fit in a 24” rack are overpowered both in terms of capability and electricity consumption.
 The original thing that attracted me to this space was the ability have a chassis with 8-12 hot swap HDDs.
 There was a time when one server would have all these slots full.
 With modern HDD capacities, 4 HDDs are more than enough for my needs, and that likely shrinks to 3 or maybe even 2 HDDs by 2030.
-For the time being, I still use the lower power system as a backup server.
-The other is almost always powered off.
+For now, they sit offline.
+I’ll probably sell or give them away at some point.

 15U ROLLING RACK